AnIrishDuck/banking-directory/README.md

 and that the domain name and country / state of jurisdiction look correct.

-If there is no SSL information present, you should verify that the endpoint provided has a relationship with your bank.
+If there is no SSL information present, you should verify that the endpoint provided is operated by your bank, or by a party they have contracted.
 There are several ways to do this.

 ## First-Party Domain Verification

-If you're lucky, your bank is doing OFX through its own site.
-Ideally, the domain listed is a subdomain of your bank domain (i.e. ofx.bank.com, and your bank's domain is bank.com or www.bank.com).
+If you're lucky, your bank is handling OFX through its own domain.
+Ideally, the domain listed is a [subdomain](https://en.wikipedia.org/wiki/Subdomain) of your bank domain (i.e. ofx.bank.com, and your bank's domain is bank.com or www.bank.com).

 If this is the case and no SSL information is present, your bank probably just hasn't gone through the trouble of getting an extended-validation SSL